US mandates vaccines or tests for big companies by Jan. 4

 ———

-Associated Press Writer Stacey Plaisance-Jenkins in Picayune, Mississippi, contributed to this report.
+Associated Press Writers Paul Wiseman in Washington, Stacey Plaisance-Jenkins in Picayune, Mississippi, and Matt OBrien in Providence, Rhode Island, contributed to this report.